bustlang/.github/profile/README.md

 # Bust Lang

-The actual b(worst) est language out there.
+The actual (worst) best language out there.